How Julie Andrews Made Herself At 'Home' In Hollywood

 On losing her singing voice after an operation

 That was very heartbreaking.
 But my lovely daughter Emma said to me once: "Mom, you shouldn't feel bad about it.
 You've just found a new way of using your voice."
-Which was writing those books, and incorporating music into those books.
+Which was writing those books and incorporating music into those books.
 So suddenly, the weight fell off my shoulders and I thought, "Well, I haven't lost the music.
 I just have to find a different way of using it and enjoying it."

 Barry Gordemer and Simone Popperl produced and edited this interview for broadcast.
 Vincent Acovino adapted it for the Web.